danthelion/cloudbuild-terraform-lab/README.md

 terraform apply -var-file=environments/dev/terraform.tfvars
 ```

-6. Stage and commit your changes.
+6. Stage, commit and push your changes to the remote repository.

-7. Create a pull request on GitHub, but before merging your changes complete the next task.
+7. Create a pull request on GitHub, but before merging your branch to `master` complete the next task.

 ## Task 6 - Create a Cloud Build trigger to deploy infrastructure changes from the master branch.